 Hybrid cloud uses public and private clouds to create a network of interconnected clouds.
-Both the internal and external service providers work in association for hybrid cloud service delivery.
-It deals with the limitations of the public cloud, meaning that the users don’t have to set up the resources for the site.
+Both the internal and external service providers work in association with hybrid cloud service delivery.

 A cloud computing strategy is the cloud deployment plan for a business, aligned to its business execution strategies and budget.
 It serves as a guide for cloud migration, operations through the cloud, and organizational resources maintenance.
 Details like the public cloud service model, cost customization strategy, data migration plan, and application migration strategy are a few parts of an ideal public cloud computing strategy.